ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 : The algorithm for the public key does not support exporting public keys.

-### Export(KeyBlobFormat, Span<byte>)

-Exports the public key as a BLOB in the specified format and writes it to the start of the specified span of bytes.

-    public int Export(
-        KeyBlobFormat format,
-        Span<byte> blob)

-#### Parameters

-format
-: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
-    format of the public key BLOB.

-blob
-: The span to fill with the public key BLOB.

-#### Returns

-The actual number of bytes written to `blob`.

-#### Exceptions

-ArgumentException
-: The length of `blob` is less than the size of the key BLOB.

-ArgumentException
-: The algorithm for the public key does not support the specified format.

-NotSupportedException
-: The algorithm for the public key does not support exporting public keys.

 ### GetHashCode()

 Returns the hash code for the current [[PublicKey|PublicKey Class]] object.